taskiq-python/taskiq/docs/guide/cli.md

 ### Sync function

-Taskiq can run sync function.
-But since it's asynchronous system, it runs it in separate thread or process.
-By default process pool is used.
-But if you are going to use taskiq for heavy computations, such as neural network model training or other calculations, you might want to use processpool instead.
+Taskiq can run synchronous functions.
+However, since it operates asynchronously, it executes them in a separate thread or process.
+By default, **ThreadPoolExecutor** is used.
+But if you're planning to use Taskiq for heavy computations, such as neural network model training or other CPU-intensive tasks, you may want to use **ProcessPoolExecutor** instead.

-More precisely about the difference you can read in [python docs about executors](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.Executor).
+For more details on the differences between these two options, refer to the [Python docs on executors](https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.Executor).

 As a rule of thumb:
-* If you're using sync functions for IO then use `threadpool`;
+* If you're using sync functions for IO then use `ThreadPoolExecutor`;
-* If you're using sync functions for CPU bound workloads then use processpool.
+* If you're using sync functions for CPU bound workloads then use `ProcessPoolExecutor`.

-By default taskiq uses threadpool.
-If you want to change this behavior, use these parameters:
+By default taskiq uses **threadpool**.
+Here are some worker CLI options that can adjust its behavior:

-* `--use-process-pool` to switch to processpools;
+* `--use-process-pool` to switch to `ProcessPoolExecutor`;
 * `--max-process-pool-processes` to manually specify worker processes;
-* `--max-threadpool-threads` to configure maximum threads for threadpool if it's being used;
+* `--max-threadpool-threads` to configure maximum threads for `ThreadPoolExecutor` if it's the one being used;

 ### Auto importing